TondinL/KR---PE/reichenbach/README.md

 Deduction: Think like the spy—explain as if Holmes is one step ahead.

 ### 9. Solution

+- a.
+We need to select one among the wrong password (n - 1) out of n, with at each step reducing by one becouse we are discarding failures. so the chance that the k-th attempt succeds is given by:

 ### 10. The Dice of the Speckled Band
 Holmes rolls a six-sided die six times to crack a gypsy code: